rosh-penin/fastapi-wb-parse/README.md

 ```sh
 sudo docker-compose up -d
 ```
-It is possible to just separately build just api but you need to provide .env to container.
+It is possible to just separately build api but you need to provide .env to container.

 ### Author: Rosh_penin
 ### About: Pet project.
 Very basic WB parser that can store information about products.